antoinedelia/cloud-optimist/cloud/content/posts/The Rubber Duck Debugging.md

 I'd rather tell about it right now so you don't end up shocked when confronted with the truth, but the duck will not respond to you.
 Hearth-breaking, I know.
 However, <strong>he is the perfect listener and his patience is way above any other human being</strong> unlike your co-workers.
 Moreover, the duck will never judge your mistakes.
 He is kind and comprehensive.

-And the more you will explain to him your troubles, the more you'll realise what was wrong all along in your code.
+And the more you will explain to him your troubles, the more you'll realize what was wrong all along in your code.
 Indeed, trying to explain properly to the duck what you are trying to do will expose a tiny inconsistency between what you did and what you are trying to achieve.
 Slowly but surely, you will soon enough be able to pinpoint the exact line of code that was causing all your troubles and fix it like the pro you are.

 And that's why the duck is so useful.
-Not only did you let your coworkers work in peace, this exercice forces you to take a step back at your code so that you can explain it to someone who has no clue of what's going on.
+Not only did you let your coworkers work in peace, this exercise forces you to take a step back at your code so that you can explain it to someone who has no clue of what's going on.

-This effort to put words on the expected behaviour and what you were able to achieve for now will highlight any potential mistakes you might have made during the development, things that can't be seen when you spent eight hours looking at your code non-stop.
+This effort to put words on the expected behavior and what you were able to achieve for now will highlight any potential mistakes you might have made during the development, things that can't be seen when you spent eight hours looking at your code non-stop.

 > In describing what the code is supposed to do and observing what it actually does, any incongruity between these two becomes apparent. <cite> [Stephen J. Baker](https://www.sjbaker.org/humor/cardboard_dog.html)</cite>